Paraidomat/paraidomat.github.io/en_US/pages/vim_cheats/vimcheats.md

 ## Delete all lines containing a pattern

-For example, to delete all lines containing "profile" (remove the /d to show the lines that the command will delete):
+For example, to delete all lines containing "pattern" (remove the /d to show the lines that the command will delete):

 ```
-:g/profile/d
+:g/pattern/d
 ```

 ## Open command-line history